 FACTS: During a domestic dispute, the defendant became violent over the victim's contact with the police.
-He discharged a black, pistol-gripped sawed off shot-gun at the victim as she successfully fled in an automobile.
-The victim reported this to the police, describing the shotgun and explaining that the defendant was an active member of a local gang.
-The 128 investigating officer confirmed the defendant's gang affiliation and that he had been arrested 31 times, 9 times for firearms offenses and 6 times for violent crimes.
-The officer constructed a search warrant affidavit for:
+He discharged a black, pistol-gripped sawed off shot-gun at the victim as she fled in an automobile.
+The victim reported the incident to the police, described the shotgun, and explained the defendant was an active member of a local gang.
+The investigating officer confirmed the defendant's gang affiliation and that he had been arrested 31 times, 9 times for firearms offenses and 6 times for violent crimes.
+The officer drafted a search warrant affidavit for: